 As it’s also an antioxidant, vitamin C can protect your existing collagen from deterioration too.
-The vast amount of free radicals you’re exposed to every day can be intercepted by antoxidants, halting the ageing process naturally.
+The vast amount of free radicals you’re exposed to every day can be intercepted by antioxidants, halting the ageing process naturally.

 Opting for a super-powerful supplement such as lypo-spheric vitamin C is a wise choice.
-This is much more bioavailable than typical vitamin C supplements, delivering a much higher dose directly to the blood stream.
+This is much more bioavailable than typical vitamin C supplements, delivering a much higher dose directly to the bloodstream.

 The collagen-boosting supplement ASU Forte promotes the creation of the collagen that promotes cartilage strength and protection of your precious joints.
 It’s made totally from plants, so it’s the first vegetarian substitute for glucosamine.